ned14/pcpp/README.rst

 for sending a PR fixing this.
 - Fix not being able to actually specify an empty line directive.
 Thanks to kuri65536 for sending a PR fixing this.
+- Update ply submodule to latest from trunk.

 v1.21 (30th September 2019):
 ----------------------------